- Interesting Facts and Architectural Features

 A school had been launched successfully on a pleasant Spring day (44.7 deg F minimum,67.4 deg F maximum with no rainfall) in a new suburb in a growing city.

-Ainslie School will celebrate its 90th birthday in 2017.
+Ainslie School celebrated it's 90th birthday in 2017.
 Click here for further information.